Probing spin dynamics of ultra-thin van der Waals magnets via photon-magnon coupling: Microwave Setup and Measurement

 Figure\,\ref{S1} shows a schematic of the used microwave measurement setup.
 We are using a Keysight E5071C vector network analyzer (VNA) to deliver and detect microwaves.
 The VNA is connected to a low temperature probe, fitted into a closed cycle helium cryostat and cooled to a base temperature of about $1.8\,\kelvin$.
 The microwave signal is transmitted into the cryostat and is attenuated by $-20\,\deci\bel$.
 The attenuator is positioned just before the sample box and provides a thermal anchoring for the center conductor of the coaxial cable to minimize the thermal load onto the sample.
 The output line is equipped with a Low Noise Factory LNC6\_20C cryogenic amplifier, operating between $6 - 20\,\giga\hertz$ with an average amplification of $+32\,\deci\bel$.
 The transmitted and amplified signal is finally detected by the VNA.
 Figure\,\ref{S1} also shows an image of the coplanar waveguide transmission line PCB, loaded with a resonator ship, of which a schematic shows the resonator layout on a single chip.
+The resonators on the chip are capacitively coupled to the transmission line PCB.
+Upon resonance the transmission through the PCB is reduced, indicating the resonator resonance.
 The cryostat is equipped with a mechanical rotation stage and prior to the measurements the superconducting resonators are carefully aligned to the externally applied static magnetic field $B_0$, such that the field is in the plane of the superconductor and along the narrow section of the resonators.

+Figure \ref{S1.2} shows the raw uncalibrated microwave transmission, ranging from $10\,\giga\hertz$ to $18\,\giga\hertz$.
+The transmission is dominated by imperfections in our microwave circuitry, masking the small signals from the superconducting resonators.
+Thus, we performed a simple thru calibration of the microwave transmission to remove contributions from the setup, prior each magnetic field dependent measurement.
+Here, we exploit the magnetic field tunability of our superconducting resonators.
+Before calibration, we set the frequency range of the measurement.
+We change the applied magnetic field such that the resonator's resonance frequency is tuned out of the set frequency range.
+With a frequency window just showing the transmission of the setup we perform the thru calibration.
+After calibration we set the magnetic field back to its starting value, resulting in a background corrected spectrum with just the resonator feature on it.